active-group/sp-eu/architecture.md

 that users have to find and enforce uniform structures themselves.
-For example, if a user gathers information both from Google Maps and a PDF catalogue and they want to make this information available to their collegeaus (for example via the above mentioned spreadsheet) and also provide their own annotations, they have to manually merge all the information packages.
+For example, if a user gathers information both from Google Maps and a PDF catalogue and they want to make this information available to their colleagues (for example via the above mentioned spreadsheet) and also provide their own annotations, they have to manually merge all the information packages.
 This burden on the users often means that information is not being unified and not being shared with collegeaus.